LucyShortForLucas/NESSAN/README.md

 - use snake_case for labels

+- use PascalCase for macros

+- use camelCare for file names

 ## Structural conventions

 - Always specify a .segment, do not assume default "CODE"
+    - EXCEPTION: macro files do not need a .segment (as they do not generate machine code)

 - imports and exports go at the top of a file, before any instructions

 - Put ALL 'variables' in either zeropage.s (for zero-page variables) or bss.s (for regular ram variables)
     - This makes sure we can keep easy track of what's in ram/zero-page, and prevents accidental name-conflicts

-- labels that denote a 'code section' go on their own line, with the instructions starting on the following line. labels that denote a 'pointer' to a variable go on the same line as the data they define.
+- Labels that denote a 'code section' go on their own line, with the instructions starting on the following line. labels that denote a 'pointer' to a variable go on the same line as the data they define.

+- Use little-endian for multi-byte variables

+- If a subroutine is small or used only once, consider making it a macro instead

+- Macros must go in their own, seperate files
+    - These files MAY NOT contain any non-macro code, as they will be directly included in other files

+- Use .include ONLY for macro-only files

 ## Restrictions